ascarinza/Simple-Clock-Project/README.md

 # Simple-Clock-Project
 Simple Display of a non ticking clock

-  Chada Tech is a software engineering company that specializes in custom software design and development for both domestic and international clients.
-You read more about the company and decide this place would be a great fit for you.
-You are also happy to find that there is an opening for a junior developer and apply for the position immediately.
-The skills that you have acquired at SNHU have prepared you for this role.
-Consequently, you are selected for an interview!

-As part of the Chada Tech interview process, you are asked to complete a coding skills test to “audition” for the role.
-This is a typical interviewing strategy that you may encounter in the field.
-Companies utilize this technique to ensure candidates can in fact do what they claim they can do.
-Therefore, this exercise will be based on a problem similar to what you will face in the junior developer role, and you will need to come up with a solution.
-This is your chance to really show them what you can do!

-The Chada Tech interviewing team has provided you with the following problem statement and a document containing a set of functional requirements:
+Problem Statement

 Chada Tech has domestic and international clients.
 To meet international standard ISO 8601, Chada Tech wants their clients to be able to view a 12- and a 24-hour clock on their website rather than just the standard 12-hour clock.

-To stand out as a top candidate, you will need to apply program logic by creating two clocks that display simultaneously and allow for user input using secure and efficient C++ code.
+Functional Requirements
+1. Clock12: Time should be displayed in 12-hour format where the clock does not exceed 12:59:59.
+2. Clock24: Time should be displayed in 24-hour format where the clock does not exceed 23:59:59.
+3. Both clocks should display on the screen with the current time in the proper format.
+For
+4. Your solution should allow the user to exit the program as well as add one hour, minute, or second to both clocks from a user menu.
+5. Once a selection is made from the user menu, the program should take action based on that choice.
+Both clocks must display on the screen simultaneously in the proper format next to each other.

+To Run:

+build and run clock.cpp